megbrimef/urso-examples/README.md

 6) put template file (play.js) into app/templates/scenes.
 Play scene will use by default in our engine

-7) put mask object data into this.objects in the play scene.
+7) put fonts asset in this.assets

-Mask will be limit the visability of objects, in our case of bottle image
+8) put bitmapText object data in this.objects.
+Use uploaded font's key as fontName

-8) launch the game and you will see the masked image
+9) launch the game and you will see text